SkyLined/BugId/README.md

 `BugId.py` is a command-line utility to start an application in BugId.
 It can be used in the following ways:

-    BugId.py [options] path\to\application.exe [arguments]
+    BugId.py [options] "path\to\binary.exe" [arguments]

-Runs the application in the debugger with the provided arguments.
+Start the binary in the debugger with the provided arguments.

+    BugId.py [options] @application [additional arguments]

+(Where `application` is a known application keyword, see below for details) Start the application identified by the keyword in the debugger using the application's default binary path and arguments followed by the default additional arguments or the additional arguments provided and apply application specific BugId settings.

+    BugId.py [options] @application="path\to\binary.exe" [arguments]

+Start the application identified by the keyword in the debugger using the provided binary and arguments (instead of the default binary path and arguments) followed by the default additional arguments or the additional arguments provided and apply application specific settings.
+This allows you to run a known application with custom binary path and arguments, but default application specific BugId settings.

-    BugId.py [options] --pids=[comma separated list of process ids]
+    BugId.py [options] [@application] --pids=[process id, process id, ...]

 Attach debugger to the process(es) provided in the list.
-Not that the processes *must* all have been suspended, as they will be resumed by the debugger.
+The processes *must all have been suspended*, as they will be resumed by the debugger.
+If you specify the option application keyword, the default application specific BugId settings will be applied.

-    BugId.py [options] [known application] [additional arguments]

-Start the given "known" application in the debugger with default argument and optional additional arguments.
-A number of "known" applications have been pre-defined for which BugId.py knows the path to the binary to be executed and and optionally a number of default arguments to be passed to the application.
-Currently the know applications are:
+### Known application keywords
+A few application are known to BugId and can be run without having to specify their full command-line and/or with application specific settings by using one of these application specific keywords:
+  @aoo-writer: Apache OpenOffice Writer
-* firefox: Mozilla Firefox
+  @firefox: Mozilla Firefox
+  @foxit: Foxit Software Reader
-* chrome: Google Chrome
+  @chrome: Google Chrome
-* msie: Microsoft Internet Explorer
+  @msie: Microsoft Internet Explorer (32-/64-bit depending on OS)
-* msie86: Microsoft Internet Explorer, 32-bit application
+  @msie86: Microsoft Internet Explorer, 32-bit application
-* msie64: Microsoft Internet Explorer, 64-bit application
+  @msie64: Microsoft Internet Explorer, 64-bit application

-You can add your own applications if you don't want to type the entire binary path every time you use BugId, or if you want to run it with certain arguments by default.
+  @nightly: Mozilla Firefox Nightly builds

+You can find out what these build-in application specific settings are by asking BugId using the following command line:

+    BugId.py @application?

 ### Options
 The file `dxBugIdConfig.py` contains a number of configuration options that